How to Fix Your Rear-Facing Recline Angle Using Noodles or Rolled Towels

 A tightly rolled towel may be placed under the recline foot at the vehicle seat crease if needed to achieve the correct recline angle.
 Do NOT use pool noodles to adjust the recline angle as this may affect the stability of the installation.

-If foam noodles are available in your area and your instruction manual doesn’t specify a preference for a rolled towel, by all means, use lengths of noodles.
-Both noodles and towels might squish down over time and you may need to replace them or readjust them periodically.
+If foam noodles are available in your area and your instruction manual doesn’t specify a preference for a rolled towel, by all means, use noodles.
+Both foam noodles and towels might squish down over time and you may need to replace them or readjust them periodically.

 How Many Noodles or Towels?

 Use as many as you need to get to your required recline angle but don’t use more than necessary.